Cyfrin/codehawks-docs/hawks-auditors/appeals.md

 To enforce a fair and streamlined competition environment, to raise an appeal on a third-party submission (owned by other auditors), auditors must:

 1. **Have at least one submission in the Contest they would be judging:** This assures the community judge that they will possess the context and familiarity with the code necessary to provide an accurate and valid submission assessment.
-2. **Have earned at least $200 USDC from previous CodeHawks competitions:** This will further mitigate unqualified or inexperienced judges and serve as a Sybil defense mechanism.
+2. **Have earned at least $200 USDC from previous CodeHawks competitions:** This will further mitigate unqualified or inexperienced auditors and serve as a Sybil defense mechanism.
 3. **Have a total submission to valid submission ratio greater than or equal to 0.2** will ensure that only auditors who share Cyfrin's commitment to industry-leading quality can judge other submissions.

 **Note:** An auditor will always be eligible to appeal their own submissions.
 The above eligibility criteria apply to appealing the submissions of others only.